NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-1-0-to-9-2-0.md

 Field >=F5(N1): Leave blank.
 Will use default.

-# (4) Modify Object: AirLoopHVAC:ZoneSplitter
+## (4) Modify Object: AirLoopHVAC:ZoneSplitter

+If a zone splitter references an  "AirTerminal:SingleDuct:Uncontrolled" node name (or a NodeList containing a match) .
+If it's a NodeList, then create a duplicate NodeList (if necessary) and change the matching node name in the NodeList.
+If  duplicate NodeList is made, then change the node name in the splitter to match.

 Field F1(A1): Name, no change.

 Field F2(A2): Inlet Node Name, no change

-(4) modify one of the "Outlet X Node Name" of the "AirLoopHVAC:ZoneSplitter" if it matches the Zone Supply Air Node Name input field value of current "AirTerminal:SingleDuct:Uncontrolled" object
+    modify one of the "Outlet X Node Name" of the "AirLoopHVAC:ZoneSplitter" if it matches the Zone Supply Air Node Name input field value of current "AirTerminal:SingleDuct:Uncontrolled" object

     use the new Air Inlet Node Name created in Step 3 above for "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object

 Field >=F3: Outlet X Node Name, modify the matching Outlet X Node Name, should be the same node name as the new Air Inlet Node Name of the "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object, old name + ATInlet -> example, "SPACE3-1 Supply Inlet ATInlet"

-# (5) Modify Object: AirLoopHVAC:SupplyPlenum
+## (5) Modify Object: AirLoopHVAC:SupplyPlenum

-    Step 5 is not required if Step 4 is successful.
-If not do the following:
+If a supply plenum references an  "AirTerminal:SingleDuct:Uncontrolled" node name (or a NodeList containing a match).
+If it's a NodeList, then create a duplicate NodeList (if necessary) and change the matching node name in the NodeList.
+If a duplicate NodeList is made, then change the node name in the splitter to match.

 Field F1(A1): Name, no change.